 Forestry Extension Institute

 The Forestry Extension Institute is a non-governmental organisation founded in 1958.
-The Institute is organised as a partnership with 37 forestry organisations and scientific institutions forming the membership.
-Between 20 and 25 persons are employed at the Institute, half of them being professional foresters and extension specialists.
+The institute is organised as a partnership with 37 forestry organisations and scientific institutions forming the membership.
+Between 20 and 25 persons are employed at the institute, most of them being professional foresters and extension specialists.

-The activities of the Institute are countrywide and cover a large variety of subjects within:
+The activities of the institute are nationwide and cover a large variety of subjects within:

 • forest management